openmeteo/pthelma/doc/user/aggregate.rst

    nonzero (i.e. the target time step is an integer number of minutes or months).

-.. confval:: nominal_offset
+.. confval:: timestamp_rounding

    Optional.
 A pair of integers.
 The default is 0, 0.
 The timestamps of, e.g., an hourly time series usually end in :00, but they could end in, say, :07.
-This is a nominal offset of 7 minutes.
-A nominal offset for months is usually only used to specify a hydrological year, e.g. hydrological years in Greece have a nominal offset of 9 months.
+In this case, the timestamp rounding is 7 minutes.
+A rounding specified in months is usually only used to specify a hydrological year, e.g. hydrological years in Greece have a timestamp rounding of 9 months, with 0=January.

-   This parameter specifies the nominal offset for the target time series.
+   This parameter specifies the rounding for the target time series.

-.. confval:: actual_offset
+.. confval:: timestamp_offset

    Optional.
 A pair of integers.
 The default is 0, 0.
 Usually the timestamps refer to the interval whose time ends at the timestamp.
-   So, for example, in an hourly time series (with a nominal_offset of 50), 2014-06-16 15:50 refers to the interval 2014-06-16 14:50-15:50.
+   So, for example, in an hourly time series (with rounding 50), 2014-06-16 15:50 refers to the interval 2014-06-16 14:50-15:50.

    In some rare cases, however, we may want to use the timestamp 2014-06-16 15:50 to signify the interval 2014-06-16 14:45-15:45.
-In that case, we say we have an actual offset of -5 minutes.
+In that case, we say we have an timestamp offset of -5 minutes.

    There are two use cases for this.
 One is river flows.
 Suppose you are aggregating hourly river stages into monthly river stages.
 If your basin is such that a rainfall today results in increased stage 2 days later, you may want "April 2014" for stages to actually mean the period "3 April to 3 May 2014", so that it correlates better with monthly rainfalls.
-In this case, you have an actual offset of 2880 minutes (plus one month, see below).
+In this case, you have a timestamp offset of 2880 minutes (plus one month, see below).

    The second use case is when the timestamp indicates the beginning rather than the end of the interval, which is usually the case for monthly and annual time series.
 For a monthly time series, the timestamp 2003-11-01 00:00 (normally rendered as 2003-11) usually denotes the interval that starts at the beginning of November and ends at the end of November.
-In these cases, the actual offset should be the length of the interval, i.e. 1 month for monthly time series and 12 months for annual time series.
+In these cases, the timestamp offset should be the length of the interval, i.e. 1 month for monthly time series and 12 months for annual time series.

    Both minutes and months can be nonzero.
-In the river flows example above, the actual offset would be (2880, 1).
+In the river flows example above, the offset would be (2880, 1).

 .. confval:: missing_allowed
              missing_flag